 Tinnitus is a condition characterised by the sounds of ringing, buzzing, whistling, humming, hissing or other noises in one or both ears.
-The sound is internally generated, can be continuous or intermittent, and may vary in volume.
+The sound can be continuous or intermittent and may vary in volume.
 It's a relatively common condition and can occur at any age.

 In fact, according to healthcare service BUPA, one in 10 people will experience mild tinnitus at some point in their lives.
 Some will experience volumes of low-level background noise.
 Others will endure high-pitched rumbling sensations that drown out everyday sounds.